cla-assistant/cla-assistant/README.md

 - `MONGODB`: This has to be in form of a mongodb url, e.g. `mongodb://<user>:<password>@<host>:<port>/<dbname>`.
 - `SLACK_URL`: Optional.
 You can use it in case you would like to get log-notifications posted in your slack chat.
 - `SLACK_TOKEN`: Optional.
+- `REQUEST_TRACE_HEADER_NAME`: Use the value of an HTTP-header to set the name.
+E.g. the request id set by an ingress controller via `X-Req-Id`.
+If not set or no HTTP-header is present a random uuid is used.
+- `LOG_TRACE_FIELD_NAME`: The log field to log the request id to.
+Defaults to `req_id`.

 > **Hint:** For further reading on setting up MongoDB, check the "[Getting Started](http://docs.mongodb.org/manual/tutorial/getting-started/)" and [`db.createUser()` method](http://docs.mongodb.org/manual/reference/method/db.createUser).